What is a Literature Review? | Guide, Template, & Examples

 - EconLit (economics)

 - Inspec (physics, engineering and computer science)

-You probably won’t be able to read absolutely everything on the topic—start by reading the abstract to determine whether the article is useful.
-You will have to evaluate which sources are most valuable and relevant to your questions.
+You probably won’t be able to read absolutely everything that has been written on the topic – you’ll have to evaluate which sources are most relevant to your questions.

 For each publication, ask yourself: